shyamkawale/Hospital-Management-System/README.md

 # Hospital-Management-System
-Hospital Management System Project
+Hospital Management System Project Problem Statement:
-Based on the Topics we have discussed, not its time for use to implement all the topics in a Mini Project based on the Following Statement

 1. You are a developer working with ABC Software System, and the company is in the Software Services.
 You are approached by MS-Healthcare which owns a chain oh hospital across country.
 The MS-Healthcare wants you to implement a software process automation to transform their Mannual Work into an Automated process based on the Following workflow:
 	- a: A Patient Visits to the Hospital and is first looked after by the OPD Department.
 This department has doctors, brother, and Nurses.